Chapter 15:

 "Exactly, but if you did it would be nearly impossible to properly teach."

 Midori groaned in frustration from the back of the cart that she previously balked at but had now become the only place she felt safe.
-The wood of it did not hum like other things, and it was disconnected from the strange stream below.
+The wood and blankets did not hum like other things, they were disconnected from the strange stream below.

 “That’s the River.”